-To have an understanding of the steps involved in using assignment and transportation models to solve Linear Programming (LP) problems.
-Structure special LP problems using the transportation and assignment models Use the northwest corner, VAM, MODI, and stepping- stone methods Solve facility location and other application problems with transportation models Individual Practice P474 No' 11 -14 Individual Assessment None Learning Unit 3 Transportation and Assignment Models Group Assignment: To be decided
+Transportation and Assignment and transportation models to solve Linear Programming (LP) problems. using the transportation and assignment models 3.
+Use the northwest corner, VAM, MODI, and steppingstone methods 4.
+Solve facility location and other application problems with transportation models P474 No' 11 -14 Individual Assessment None Group Assignment: To be decided -- --- --